ahirner/TabulaRazr-OS/README.md

 Navigate to `http://localhost:7081` and upload an example document (see below).
 You may set your PORT variable to other ports than 7081.
-To upload files, additionally create a subfolder /ug for "user generated content" under static and subfolders for each project such as /muni_bonds.

 # Folder structure
 - /templates ...
 Jinja2 template